chriskersov/personal-website-v1/mysite/content/education.md

 <!-- synopsis -->

-- <span style="text-decoration: underline;">Synopsis:</span> <span style="font-style: italic;">"You will work in a team to propose, design, develop, and evaluate a software system, using a modern software process such as agile.
+- <span style="text-decoration: underline;">Synopsis:</span> <span style="font-style: italic;">'You will work in a team to propose, design, develop, and evaluate a software system, using a modern software process such as agile.
 You will learn how to gather requirements, specify software, develop models in preparation for writing code, as well as test and evaluate software.
-You will consider risk management, cyber-security, and other ethical aspects, as well as report on the process and the resulting software."</span>
+You will consider risk management, cyber-security, and other ethical aspects, as well as report on the process and the resulting software.'</span>

 <!-- content -->